affinity-team/slate/source/includes/_webhooks.md

 ## Limitations

-The following triggers will not create webhook events:
+- The following triggers will not create webhook events:

   - Resources created/updated/deleted via our importer tool
   - Resources created/updated/deleted via Email Bot.
   - Organizations created automatically based on email/event interactions.
   - Field values created/updated/deleted in automated global organization fields (i.e. location, last round raised, etc.)

+- There is a limit of three webhook subscriptions.
+If you have any questions at all regarding webhooks, please reach out to support@affinity.co.